oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/Deploy/deploying-odi-web-edition.md

     ![ALT text is not available for this image](images/3018104789.png)

-5. We need to perform few administration steps before we can successfully launch Data Transforms form Autonomous Database Actions menu.
+5. We need to perform few administration steps before we can successfully launch Data Transforms form Autonomous AI Database Actions menu.
 Click on the Data Transforms URL in previous step to launch Data Transform.
 Login with SUPERVISOR user and your password.

     ![ALT text is not available for this image](images/lab04-task03-05.jpg)